yyoshiaki/MEnet/README.md

-# MEnet
+# MethylationNet
-MEnet is a neural-net based deconvolution method for methylation data.
+MethylationNet is a neural-net based deconvolution method for methylation data.

 ## Contact